oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 ### 1.5.
 Provide an easy, lightweight way for students to log in to save progress

 **(Update 19 Mar 2020) We are withdrawing this project because we've learned that having two login systems is likely to cause user confusion.
-Please pick a different one.
 Sorry for the inconvenience!**

 Currently, the only way for a user to save their progress in an exploration is to log in with a Google account, which not every person may have or know how to create.
 The aim of this project is to create a lightweight and intuitive way to signup and login without having a google account, by just asking the user for a username, password, and optional email / mobile number, and then allowing them to login using these.
 Here, the username, email and mobile number (if provided) should be validated to be unique.
 (If a mobile number / email is provided, this can subsequently be used for profile recovery if the password is lost.)